tinguy16/DH150-2020W/assignment02/README.md

-# DH150 assignment 02 Usability Testing
+# DH150 Assignment 02: Usability Testing by Tina Nguyen

+## What is usability testing?

+Usability testing is.....

+## Online survey:

+## Pilot UT video:

-## description
+## Conclusion